 Treating multiple myeloma can be challenging.
 You can help the person you are caring for with some of the daily struggles, such as eating right or talking through their emotions.

-There's no way to anticipate everything you'll need to know as a care partner, but by becoming familiar with the disease and treatment, you can offer support to help the person you are caring for make informed decisions.
+There's no way to anticipate everything you'll need to know as a caregiver, but by becoming familiar with the disease and treatment, you can offer support to help the person you care for make informed decisions.